One way of understanding how the French really feel about the United States these days is to ask them not about Iraq but about Arnold Schwarzenegger.

 Chirac backed off, saying that he was making the point as a friend.
 Then he added ominously, “History will judge.”
 For France and America, the rift is not quite complete.

-5 thoughts on “France and America: Opposites, but still attracted”
+5 responses to “France and America: Opposites, but still attracted”

 Even if I don’t like the Bush administration at all, I still prefer America to France…